oren/cookbook-strength-athletes/README.md

 **How to make it:**

-SautÃ© onions and garlic in a big pot, add mung beans, water, trumeric, and salt and wait until it boils.
+Saute onions and garlic in a big pot, add mung beans, water, trumeric, and salt and wait until it boils.
 Lower the heat and keep for 45 minutes.
 Add the veggies whenever you want during that time.

 ---